ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/gameplay/input/gamepadinput.markdown

 ```

-`Zilch.Gamepads` is a reference to the ZeroObject `Gamepads`, which keeps track of all detected Gamepads.
+`Zilch.Gamepads` is a reference to the ZilchObject `Gamepads`, which keeps track of all detected Gamepads.
 The `GetGamePad` function will return a reference to whichever Gamepad corresponds to the ID passed to the function.
 In the case above, the Gamepad in the first element (at index 0 in the list) is accessed. `Zilch.Gamepads` is a helpful reference to remember for the future, as it can be used to affect all Gamepads at once.

  ## Reading from Thumbsticks
 Thumbsticks on a Gamepad are typically used for moving the player or aiming.
 When accessed, they return a normalized 2D vector that is stored in corresponding `LeftStick` and `RightStick` Real2 variables on each Gamepad object.